bkamins/bkamins.github.io/_posts/2022-06-03-selectors.md

 learn and use.

-It reminded me of the structure of the operation specification language we have in DataFrames.jl that follows the following pattern:
+It reminded me of the structure of the operation specification language we have in DataFrames.jl that follows the pattern:
 ```
 input columns => transformation => output column names
 ```